tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 One typically finds a glossary of terms near the end of a book, but Loran's definitions come near the beginning: on page 17 of 136.

 Although it spans a mere 8 pages, Loran's *Illustrated Glossary* contains 22 diagrams, and it defines this term right away.
-The sketches are in black-and-white, but these diagrams are invaluable for someone wanting to understand the terms he uses in the remainder of the book.
+The diagrams are fairly simple sketches in black-and-white, but they are invaluable for someone wanting to understand terms such as "plastic means," which he uses in the remainder of the book.

-It turns out that, although my guess regarding the meaning of the term "plastic means" as being, kinda sorta, the "compositon of a painting" was fuzzy, I was pretty close!
+It turns out that, although my guess regarding the meaning of the term as being, kinda sorta, the "compositon of a painting" was fuzzy, I was pretty close!

 - Image: